Presentation

 France • Born in 1974

-Roald Amundsen, the first man to reach the South Pole and an expert in extreme weather, was fond of saying that « adventure is an explorer’s worst enemy ».
-This is because real exploration can only occur when three principles are in place : thoroughness, planning, and preparation.
+Roald Amundsen, the first man to reach the South Pole and an expert in extreme weather, was used to say that “adventure is an explorer’s worst enemy”.
+This is because real exploration can only occur when three boxes are ticked: thoroughness, planning, preparation.
 Laurent Ballesta can testify to this.
-It would be unfair to label him merely as an « underwater photographer ».
-A biologist by training and a diver by trade, he was born in the south of France and has been ceaselessly pushing back boundaries for over 30 years, challenging his body’s physical limits and the frontiers of the underwater world.
-His hope is that we can keep pushing a little further into that famous « twilight zone », where the light fades and the abyss emerges.
+It would be unfair to label this biologist by training and diver by trade a mere “underwater photographer”.
+Born in the South of France, Roald Amundsen has, for the past 30 years, taken on challenging both his body’s and the underwater world’s limits.
+His hope is to keep pushing a little further into the notorious “twilight zone”, where the light fades and the abysses emerge.

-In 2019, for example, he took part in a 28-day underwater adventure – the maximum time allowed for this type of deep dive – with three other divers, in a craft the size of a train’s sleeping cabin.
-In this extremely confined space, they slept and ate in pressure equivalent to that found in the sea’s depths, breathing a Heliox mixture composed mainly of helium and barely 4% oxygen.
-The expedition sometimes took them to depths of 142 metres over a total of 31 dives.
-The conditions resembled a spacewalk on the ISS more than anything else.
+In 2019, he took part in a 28-day underwater adventure –the maximum time allowed for this type of deep dive– with three other divers, in a craft the size of a train’s sleeping cabin.
+In this extremely confined space, they ate and slept in pressure equivalent to that found in the depths of the ocean.
+Breathing a mixture of Heliox –composed mainly of helium and barely 4% oxygen– their expedition would, at times, take them to depths of 142 metres over a total of 31 dives.
+These conditions resembled a spacewalk on the ISS more than a diving expedition.

-Combining passion, research and photography is central to this photographer’s approach, and he has carved out a place for himself alongside other greats in the field such as Paul Nicklen, David Doubilet and Brian Skerry.
-His goal is to conduct research that enhances our understanding, fostering a deeper sense of awe and inspiring efforts to protect our increasingly fragile underwater environments.
-While these environments remain inhospitable and mysterious to humans, they are nonetheless essential to our species’ own life on Earth.
+Combining passion, research and photography is central to this photographer’s approach, and he has carved out a place for himself alongside other major photographers in the field, including Paul Nicklen, David Doubilet and Brian Skerry.
+With the aim of conducting research that enhances our understanding, Laurent Ballesta fosters a deep sense of awe and hopes to inspire efforts to protect our increasingly fragile underwater environment.
+While these environments remain inhospitable and mysterious to humans, they are nonetheless essential to the human species’ life on Earth.

 JARDIN DES MARAIS